Signed in as:

 Find a What Next list below as well.

-Childbirth is naturally timed to indicate when the child is ready to be born (sometimes exiting the womb early because of problematic development or maternal stress).
+Childbirth is naturally timed to indicate when the child is ready to be born.
+Babies vary by about 55 days how long they choose to stay in the womb (40-48 weeks; Montagu 1968), though sometimes exiting the womb early because of problematic development or maternal stress.

-Modern practices often interfere with nature’s timing.
-Humans have changed this heritage with psychological interference (e.g., anticipation of pain, causing fear and contraction of muscles instead of relaxation.
+Natural birth is a coordinated back-and-forth dance between mother and baby guided by hormones.
 Natural oxytocin and epinephrine are released by the mother during unimpeded labor, suppressing pain, coordinating uterine contractions and supporting emotional bonding through hormone releases that facilitate memory and social reward (Lévy, Kendrick, Goode, Guevara-Guzman, Keverne, 1995).

 Vaginal birth may parallel the extensive licking that other newborn mammals receive from their mothers (Montagu, 1978).
-Similar to mammals who go unlicked, cesarean-birthed babies have respiratory, digestive and elimination problems.
 In fact, the physiological stress of natural birth triggers high levels of mitochondrial uncoupling protein 2 (UCP2) which is related to nutrient utilization critical for normal development and survival of hippocampal and other brain neurons, affecting memory and other functions in adulthood (Simon-Areces, Dietrich, Hermes, Garcia-Segura, Arevalo et al., 2012).
+Similar to mammals who go unlicked, cesarean-birthed babies can have respiratory, digestive and/or elimination problems unless they are stimulated with massage.

-Discover the Evolved Nest articles on pregnancy and birth on Kindred Media here.
+Discover the Evolved Nest articles on pregnancy and birth on Kindred Magazine here.

 What Adults Did To Me At Birth: A Baby’s Point Of View